absorensen/numbers_go_brrrr/m2_concurrency/s8_exercises.md

 # 👨🏼‍💻 Exercises
 These exercises aren't necessarily about getting the best performance, but about trying combinations of the concepts introduced in the module.
-It can still be interesting to time and compare the different strategies.
+It can still be interesting to time and compare the different strategies to get a better feel for which strategies function best with which problems.

 ## Parallel Sums and Histograms
 For this series of exercises we'll look at using some parallelization mechanisms